Wouldn’t you love to smash your content out of the ring every time?

 See how that works?

 Don’t worry about sounding silly.
-The trick is to think completely outside the box.
+After all, creativity is all about thinking completely outside the box (like, way outside the box).

 Another good way to go for laughs is to exaggerate something to the point of absurdity.